 The best thing about this sombre is that it’s a great color if you want to be dark and light.

 “This hair color and cut is perfect for the low-maintenance woman who wants a bit of texture and likes wearing her hair wavy,” explains Rossel.
 “The color adds a different dimension and can be suited to all types of hair, but hair that is medium in density and naturally straight is perfect for a summer sombre like this one.”

 #26: Low-Maintenance Dark to Medium Golden Brown Ombre

 A dark to medium brown ombre is all about simplicity.
 “I love how the color blends.
 The transition from root to highlight creates an effortless effect,” says stylist Mary K Burt of Macon, GA.

-“This color is for the low-maintenance woman who wants to enhance their natural color while having the brightness of a lived-in highlight,” explains Burt.
+“This medium brown hair color is for you if you’re a low-maintenance woman who wants to enhance your natural color while having the brightness of a lived-in highlight,” explains Burt.
 “What’s great about this look is that it works for any face shape and any lifestyle.”

 Burt recommends a good color-protecting shampoo and conditioner like Pureology Hydrate or Redken Color Magnetics.

 This natural hickory brown with a subtle dimension was created by senior stylist Shelby Merz of Springfield, IL.